amitrajan012/ctci/src/Chapter9/README.md

 The time complexity of quick sort can be expressed as: ` T(n) = T(k) + T(n-k-1) + O(n)`, where k is the number of elements
 which is smaller than pivot.
-Hence the worst case time complexity is `O(n^2)`, when `k=0` (i.e. picked pivot is always smallest or largets element).
+Hence the worst case time complexity is `O(n^2)`, when `k=0` (i.e. picked pivot is always smallest or largest element).
 Best case time occurs when pivot is always the middle element (`k = n/2`), which gives best case time complexity as `O(nlogn)`.
 The average case time complexity is `O(nlogn)` as well.

 * **Bucket Sort** :